Introduction

 Member Flexibility

-Due to the organised project goals and methodology papers included in SDLCs, team members can leave and be replaced by new ones rather painlessly.
+Due to the organized project goals and methodology papers included in SDLCs, team members can leave and be replaced by new ones rather painlessly.

 Perfection Is Achievable